Tim Robbins: 2002–2010: Mystic River and other roles

 Robbins won the Academy Award for Best Supporting Actor and the SAG Award for his work in Mystic River (2003), as a man traumatized from having been kidnapped and raped as a child.
-He followed his Oscar-win with roles as a temporarily blind man who is nursed to health by a psychologically wounded young woman in The Secret Life of Words (2005) and an apartheid torturer in Catch a Fire (2006).
+He followed his Oscar win with roles as a temporarily blind man who is nursed to health by a psychologically wounded young woman in The Secret Life of Words (2005) and an apartheid torturer in Catch a Fire (2006).
 As of 2006, he was the tallest Academy Award-winning actor at 6 ft 5 in.

 In early 2006, Robbins directed an adaptation of George Orwell's novel 1984, written by Michael Gene Sullivan of the Tony Award-winning San Francisco Mime Troupe.
 The production opened at Actors' Gang, at their new location at The Ivy Substation in Culver City, California.
 In addition to venues around the United States, it has played in Athens, Greece, the Melbourne International Festival in Australia and the Hong Kong Arts Festival.
 Robbins was soon considering a film adaptation.

+Robbins appeared in The Lucky Ones, with co-star Rachel McAdams, as well as City of Ember (both 2008).